-- has a thing about hands.
-His films contain strange hands — severed hands, mutilated hands, prosthetic hands, gloved hands, and artistic representations of hands — in far greater proportion than is common.
+- His films contain strange hands — severed hands, mutilated hands, prosthetic hands, gloved hands, and artistic representations of hands — in far greater proportion than is common.
 The only remotely sexual connotation attaches to the leather-glove fetishism in Batman.
 The Nightmare Before Christmas uses the lyric "bony fingers" three times.

 - Burton also likes German Expressionist cinema (Johnny Depp Looks Like Cesare in over half of Burton's films), which is a visible influence of his work.
 Sometimes he admits this, like how Christopher Walken's character in Batman Returns is named "Max Schreck".
 This also feeds into his lower-level fixation with spirals.
 Spiral hair, spiral feathers, spiral coattails, spiral plants, spiral embroidery... maybe he eats a lot of curly fries or something.
 And stripes.
 Especially on snakes.